-Q21 We own a business in the Whakatāne

-District Council area and pay rates, but we

-don't live in the Whakatāne District Council

-area - do we get a say in the Whakatāne

-District Council elections?

-A Yes, subject to being eligible as a non-resident ratepayer elector and becoming enrolled.

-A non-resident ratepayer enrolment form is available:
+- Q21.
+We own a business in the Whakatāne District Council area and pay rates, but we don't live in the Whakatāne District Council area - do we get a say in the Whakatāne District Council elections? - A Yes, subject to being eligible as a non-resident ratepayer elector and becoming enrolled.
+A non-resident ratepayer enrolment form is available: - online www.whakatane.govt.nz; - any Whakatāne District Council office; - or by phoning 0800 922 822.

-- online (www.whakatane.govt.nz);

-- any Whakatāne District Council office;

-- by phoning 0800 922 822.

-The non-resident ratepayer enrolment form should be returned to the electoral officer by 12 August 2016 and absolutely no later than 7 October 2016 in order to vote.
+The non-resident ratepayer enrolment form should be returned to the electoral officer by 16 August 2019 and absolutely no later than 11 October 2019 in order to vote.

-If it is after Friday 12 August 2016, a special voting document will need to be requested and will be issued on 16 September 2016, the start of the voting period.
+If it is after Friday 16 August 2019, a special voting document will need to be requested and will be issued on 20 September 2019, the start of the voting period.

-Q22 I own a property in the Whakatāne District Council area but it is not my fulltime residence.
-How do I get on the Ratepayer Electoral Roll?
-Is your name on the rates notice?
+- Q22.
+I own a property in the Whakatāne District Council area, but it is not my fulltime residence.
+How do I get on the ratepayer electoral roll? - A Is your name on the rates notice? ≻ Yes

-Yes

 You may be eligible to be on the ratepayer electoral roll.
-Obtain a ratepayer enrolment form - see Q21.
-This should be returned to the electoral officer by 12 August 2016 and absolutely no later than 7 October 2016 in order to vote.
-If it is after Friday 12 August 2016, a special voting document will need to be requested and will be issued on 16 September 2016, the start of the voting period.
+Contact the electoral office on 0800 922 822 and request a ratepayer enrolment form.
+This should be returned to the electoral officer or an electoral official by 16 August 2019 and absolutely no later than 11 October 2019 in order to vote.
+If it is after Friday 16 August 2019, a special voting document will need to be requested and will be issued on 20 September 2019, the start of the voting period.

-If it is easier you can call at a special voting venue during the voting period (Friday 16 September 2016 to 12 noon Saturday 8 October 2016) and complete the ratepayer enrolment form and have your special vote at the same time.
+If it is easier you can call at a special voting venue during the voting period (Friday 20 September 2019 to 12 noon Saturday 12 October 2019) and complete the ratepayer enrolment form and have your special vote at the same time.